 Probably the most well-known site on this list, Genesis Mining is a cloud mining company based in Hong Kong.
 They are very popular in the cryptocurrency world, mostly because of their mining services and innovative, state-of-the-art projects.

-An Estonia-based company, Hashflare have built up a reputation over the years of a trustworthy, reputable cloud mining company.
+An Estonia-based company, Hashflare, has built up a reputation over the years of a trustworthy, reputable cloud mining company.
 Services like Litecoin cloud mining and customer support are fully available.

-Another familiar name in the cryptocurrency world, Nice Hash offer high levels of security and a stable system for anyone thinking about becoming a potential customer.
+Another familiar name in the cryptocurrency world, Nice Hash offers high levels of security and a stable system for anyone thinking about becoming a potential customer.

 Choosing the Right Cloud Mining Host